A Practical Companion to the Constitution: How the Supreme Court Has Ruled on Issues from Abortion to Zoning

 The first edition of this book, The Evolving Constitution (Random House, 1992), was selected by the American Library Association as one of the 28 "Outstanding Reference Books" for 1993.
 In that same year it was also selected by the New York Public Library as one of the 30 "Outstanding Reference Books of the Past Year."
 It was awarded a Gavel Certificate of Merit by the American Bar Association in 1993.
 This edition contains dozens of new entries.

-A comprehensive supplement of issues heard in the Supreme Court from 1999 through 2008, The Decennial Supplement, is available from Dialogue Press, which also publishes yearly cumulative supplements thereafter, the most recent of which is The Cumulative Supplement, second series, 2008-2016.
-For order forms, click the book jackets, or send me an email through the Contact tab above.
+A comprehensive supplement of issues heard in the Supreme Court from 1999 through 2008, The Decennial Supplement, is available from Dialogue Press, as is its successor volume, The Cumulative Supplement, second series, 2008-2017.
+Supplement publication ceased after The 2018 Supplement.
+To order one or more, send me an email through the Contact tab above.
 Altogether, the main volume and the supplements reference more than 3,000 Supreme Court cases.

 From the reviewers